The tentative first steps and searching for a definition for a new relationship.

 We recently took his kids and mine on a weekend together rafting.
-We saw many rainbows which I take as a sign of a connection to my husband.
-To me rainbows are a blessing from my husband that I am on the right path and to keep embracing life.
+We saw several rainbows which I take as a sign of a connection to my husband and to universal love.
+To me rainbows are a confirmation that I am on the right path and to keep embracing life.

 To read about the end of my relationship click here.